 Increasing the distance from the vehicle to the load will affect the stability of the Aerial Device.
-Keep loads close to the ground until you determine that the load can be balanced safely at the maximum distance you wish to work.
+Keep loads close to the ground until it can be positioned safely at the maximum distance required for the lift.
 This Aerial Device has been tested for stability on a flat firm surface with a maximum slope of 5 degrees.
 Working on slopes that exceed 5 degrees may result in vehicle tipping over.
+Verify that you have the proper tire pressure stated by the vehicle manufacturer.